w3c/i18n-discuss/explainers/string-meta-explainer.md

 # Explainer: String-Meta

-The Internationalization (I18N) Working Group has been working on getting Web specifications to provide language and base direction metadata in document formats and protocols.
+The [W3C Internationalization (I18N) Working Group](https://www.w3.org/International/core/Overview) has been working on getting Web specifications to provide language and base direction metadata in document formats and protocols.
 We have a doc (String-Meta [1], see also [4]) that describes use cases and potential approaches in depth.

 ### What is the problem?